Ngaremaina/Lakucha-Dishes/README.md

 5. Track the status of your order in real-time.
 6. Enjoy your delicious meal!

-## Contributing

-Contributions are welcome!
-Please follow our [contributing guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## License

 This project is licensed under the [MIT License](LICENSE).